Advanced Privacy and Anonymity Using VMs, VPN’s, Tor – Part 1

 However, it’s unlikely that even the full setup described here would protect against directed surveillance by global-scale intelligence agencies.
 That would require far more resources and expertise than most nations (let alone individuals) possess.

 At this point, this has probably not reduced the level of anonymity that Tor can provide.
 It’s just made Tor slower and less reliable.
 However, if more than a few thousand of these bots were to become relays, there would be cause for concern, because they could collude to deanonymize other Tor users.
-A recent paper by Tor researchers, Johnson et al (2013) Users Get Routed: Traffic Correlation on Tor by Realistic Adversaries analyzes the network’s vulnerability to potential adversaries.
-I recommend periodically checking the Tor Project blog for status updates, and also checking Tor client and relay counts.
+A paper by Tor researchers, Johnson et al (2013) Users Get Routed: Traffic Correlation on Tor by Realistic Adversaries analyzes the network’s vulnerability to potential adversaries.
+I recommend periodically checking the Tor Project blog for status updates, and also checking Tor metrics of client and relay counts.

 |Part 2 - Basic Setup Using VMs, VPNs and Tor|